OpenNebula/addon-storpool/docs/optimal_vm_template_configuration.md

 #### Physical CPU

-For 5 times oversubscription set physical _CPU = VCPU/10_
+Usually it is set with the formula _CPU = VCPU/10_

-Example: use `0.2` for 2 VCPUs
+For example, use `0.2` for 2 VCPUs

 ### Storage